-Another word we can add to the church’s list is “sanctification.”
+Another word we can add to Christianity’s list is “sanctification.”
 And what does this word mean?
 Well, since “sanctify” means “to be set apart for service to God,” “sanctification” can be defined as “the state of having been set apart for service to God.”

-Paul addresses his letter to the Christians in Rome by saying, “To all who are in Rome, beloved of God, called to be saints” (Romans 1:7).
-He addresses his letter to the Christians in Philippi by saying, “To all the saints in Christ Jesus who are in Philippi, with the bishops and deacons” (Philippians 1:1).
-Similarly, he addresses his letter to the Christians of Ephesus by saying, “To the saints in Ephesus, and faithful in Christ Jesus” (Ephesians 1:1).
+As evidence of this, the apostle Paul addresses his letter to the Christians in Rome by saying, “To all who are in Rome, beloved of God, called to be saints” (Romans 1:7).
+Likewise, he addresses his letter to the Christians in Philippi by saying, “To all the saints in Christ Jesus who are in Philippi, with the bishops and deacons” (Philippians 1:1).
+Also, he addresses his letter to the Christians of Ephesus by saying, “To the saints in Ephesus, and faithful in Christ Jesus” (Ephesians 1:1).

-Actually, the Christian’s sanctification has three aspects to it.
+Actually, the Christian’s sanctification has no less than three aspects to it.
 First, it has a past aspect.
-This means that in one way the Christian’s sanctification is a done deal.
-It’s something that has already been accomplished.
-It happened in the past the moment the Christian believed in Jesus as Savior.
+You see, in one sense, the Christian’s sanctification is a done deal because it’s something that got accomplished the moment the Christian believed in Jesus as Savior.
 At that moment of saving belief, the Christian was set apart from the rest of the world for service to God.
-The passages on this are 1 Corinthians 1:1-2, 1 Corinthians 6:11, and Hebrews 10:14 where Paul explains that Christians “are” or “were” sanctified.
+The passages on this are 1 Corinthians 1:1-2, 1 Corinthians 6:11, and Hebrews 10:14.
+In these passages, Paul explains that Christians either “are” or “were” sanctified.
 We can rightly call this the Christian’s positional sanctification.

 Second, the Christian’s sanctification has a present aspect to it.
-In 2 Timothy 2:21, Paul says, “Therefore if anyone cleanses himself from the latter (referring to the “vessels of dishonor” he mentions in the previous verse), he will be a vessel of honor, sanctified and useful for the Master, prepared for every good work.”
+In 2 Timothy 2:21, Paul says, “Therefore if anyone cleanses himself from the latter (referring to the “vessels of dishonor” he mentions in the previous verse), he will be a vessel of honor, sanctified and useful for the Master, prepared for every good work” (N.K.J.V.).
 Notice Paul’s use of the word “if” at the beginning of that verse.
-That word implies that the Christian’s sanctification is not a done deal but is, instead, an ongoing process.
+That word implies that, in another sense, the Christian’s sanctification is not a done deal but is, instead, an ongoing process.

-Paul gives us this same kind of thought in 1 Thessalonians 4:3-4 when he says, “For this is the will of God, your sanctification: that you should abstain from sexual immorality; that each of you should know how to possess his own vessel in sanctification and honor.”
-Here again he is telling us that the Christian’s sanctification is in one way contingent upon behavior.
-If the Christian abstains from sexual immorality and possesses his own vessel (body) in sanctification, he will be sanctified.
+Paul gives us this same kind of thought in 1 Thessalonians 4:3-4 when he says, “For this is the will of God, your sanctification: that you should abstain from sexual immorality; that each of you should know how to possess his own vessel in sanctification and honor” (N.K.J.V.).
+Here again, he is telling us that the Christian’s sanctification is in one way contingent upon behavior.
+As Paul describes it, the Christian will be sanctified if that Christian abstains from sexual immorality and possesses his own vessel (body) in sanctification.
 This is the ongoing, present aspect of sanctification.
 We can rightly call this the Christian’s practical sanctification.

 Third, the Christian’s sanctification has a future aspect to it.
 In Ephesians 5:27, Paul talks about a day when Jesus will present the church — which is made up of all the Christians who have ever lived — to Himself as a church that is glorious, holy, and without blemish.
 This will be the great wedding day between Jesus (the bridegroom) and the church (the bride).
-Paul talks about this same day in 1 Thessalonians 3:13 when he says that the hearts of Christians will be established blameless in holiness at the coming of Jesus.
-John speaks of it as well in 1 John 3:2 when he says that when Jesus is revealed, we Christians will be like Him.
+Paul talks about this same day in 1 Thessalonians 3:13, where he says that the hearts of Christians will be established blameless in holiness at the coming of Jesus.
+John speaks of this day as well when he says in 1 John 3:2 that when Jesus is revealed, we Christians will be like Him.

-Summing everything up, the moment the Christian believed in Jesus as Savior, that Christian was saved from the PENALTY of sin by experiencing POSITIONAL sanctification.
-Second, at the moment of the Christian’s saving belief, God the Holy Spirit came to indwell that Christian, and the Spirit’s spiritual energizing and influence allows the Christian to be saved from the POWER of sin by experiencing PRACTICAL sanctification.
-Finally, third, at the moment of the Rapture the Christian’s body will be transformed into an eternal, glorified body that is free from the Adamic, sinful nature.
+So, in conclusion, a summary of the Christian’s process of sanctification would reads as follows.
+First, the moment the Christian believed in Jesus as Savior, that Christian was saved from the PENALTY of sin by experiencing POSITIONAL sanctification.
+Second, at that same moment of saving belief, God the Holy Spirit came to indwell that Christian, and the Holy Spirit’s spiritual energizing and influence allows the Christian to be saved from the POWER of sin by experiencing PRACTICAL sanctification.
+And then, finally, at the moment of the Rapture, the Christian’s body will be transformed into an eternal, glorified body that is free from the Adamic, sinful nature.
 This, then, is when the Christian will at last be saved from even the POSSIBILITY of sin by experiencing PROPHETIC sanctification.